ASIST, safeTalk, Suicide Awareness & Suicide First Aid Courses

 - A balance of challenge and safety

-Suicide Awareness is a 90 minute awareness session.
+Suicide Awareness is a short, half-day awareness session.
 Its goal is to make direct, open and honest talk about suicide easier.

 Suicide Awareness is structured by and organised around the question “Should we talk about suicide”?